 Let’s take as an example the working environments, which are, of course, among many other examples.
 It’s something that you cannot avoid in the first place, for you have to be there and participate in every assignment that’s given to you (in logical grounds).
 These mandatory participatory interactions may trigger negative neurochemical reactions, but there are some things you can practice to build a shield against them.

 One of the best ways to enable such a shield is to work on the way you perceive and conceive things.
 Perception and conception can be literal and narrowed on one or a few aspects, but it can also be more general, wide-viewed, and open-minded.
 The latter may work as a shield.

 An example and a solution

-You start the assignment and after awhile your colleague starts to remind you the past, while criticizing you really unethically.
-In that situation your choice can be to participate in his or her mood and damage your psychological balance, or, perceive that colleague as being a deeply ill psychiatric patient (which may be actually true, even if no one knows it).
-That perception can literally help you overcome taking his or her words personally, which eventually is going to have a less negative impact on your neurochemical reactions.
-To accompany such a perception in that example, you can talk with your colleague in an ethical and humorous manner, like you are his or her doctor, something that may help change that person to a better one, or probably eliminate his or her desire to continue bugging you.
-At the end this perception will become a conception, meaning that your colleague probably won’t be a negative trigger for you again.
+You start the assignment and after awhile your colleague starts to remind you of the past while criticizing you unethically.
+In that situation your choice can be to participate in his or her mood and damage your psychological balance, or, perceive that colleague as being a deeply ill psychiatric patient (which may be true, even if no one knows it).
+That perception can help you overcome taking his or her words personally, which eventually is going to have a less negative impact on your neurochemical reactions.
+To accompany such a perception in that example, you can talk with your colleague ethically and humorously, like you are his or her doctor, something that may help change that person to a better one, or probably eliminate his or her desire to continue bugging you.
+In the end this perception will become a conception, meaning that your colleague probably won’t be a negative trigger for you again.

 A simple life-hack technique to ease off negative emotions, as soon as possible